majdialali/NLP-models/README.md

     using so-called BIO annotation

- more details followed  in the folders (written in Norwegian).
+ Obs. more details followed  in the folders (written in Norwegian).